Top 10 Search Engine Optimisation Tips

 1. Encourage respected, industry-related websites to link to your web pages

 This is the most important factor in optimising your site.
 Inbound links from other websites and blogs help the search engines find you and understand what your web pages are about.
 A website is like a destination in a sprawling city, and links are the roads leading to it.
-The search engines also treat these links pointing to your web pages as 'votes', and the more 'votes' you have from good quality and relevant websites, the better.
+The search engines also treat these links pointing to your web pages as 'votes', and the more 'votes' you have from good quality and relevant websites, the better your authority with Google.

 2. Satisfy the search engines' appetite for informative text

 Customers are looking for information to help them choose a product or service.
 The search engines help them by finding web pages that provide useful and helpful information about that product or service.
-Search engines can't 'read' images and animations, so they need informative text.
+Search engines can't 'read' images and animations, only the file titles or alt tags so they need informative text.
 Give the search engines plenty of reading material.
 This is their food.

 The other benefit of providing lots of helpful information on your site is that website owners are more likely to link to your pages and the search engines will reward you for these inbound links.